 What’s more, is that people like Vachagan Vahradyan of Russian-Armenian University have pointed out that some stones seem to have been placed to represent the vulture-shaped constellation of Cygnus.

-The central section of Karahunj features a large amount of smaller rocks surrounding a pit in the center.
+Interestingly, the central section of Karahunj features a large amount of smaller rocks surrounding a pit in the center.
 It seems to have been some sort of burial chamber, leading skeptics to claim that Karahunj was a graveyard and nothing more.

 But the area could’ve been utilized by various prehistoric cultures throughout the ages.
 While Karahunj may have been used for burials, that doesn’t mean that this was always its original purpose.